DiegoAvena/TheUniverseDatabase/README.md

 This does not cause the program to crash though, and I have been unable to get information on this through google, so I left this for now...

-2.)
-On mac, for some reason trying to scroll while a frame is loading into view causes the program to crash with the error message: python quit unexpectedly while using the _tkinter.cpython-38-darwin.so plugin.
+2. On mac, for some reason trying to scroll while a frame is loading into view causes the program to crash with the error message: python quit unexpectedly while using the _tkinter.cpython-38-darwin.so plugin.
 Have been unable to find a fix for this, but it seems stem from something that is external to this program (so like a package error or something)

-3.)
-On mac, for some reason the scroll bars do not load in on multiple planetary search, and things are not placed on the grid right.
+3. On mac, for some reason the scroll bars do not load in on multiple planetary search, and things are not placed on the grid right.
 When this happens, exiting the multi search window and reentering seems to fix the issue.

 Note to self (for the future): I do not think tkinter plays too nicely with mac...

-----CODE FILES IN THIS PROJECT----
+## Code files in this project

 PYTHON FILES:

 main.py

-In code:
+- In Code:
     ReportGenerator.py
     OptionBase.py
     MainMenuManager.py